Limitless-TCG/lotp-docs/developer/tournaments.md

 ## GET /tournaments
 Returns an array of tournaments, with some basic information for categorizing.
-Can be filtered by game or format.
+Can be filtered by game, format and organizer.
 By default the 50 most recent entries are returned, that number can be changed with the *limit* query parameter.
 To access additional results, you can use the *page* parameter.

 #### Query Parameters